A Journey Through Europe’s Chocolate Wonders

 Szamos Gourmet Palace: Home to marzipan-chocolate creations and excellent cakes in an elegant setting.

-Local Specialty: Look for chocolate infused with Hungarian paprika—the slight heat creates an interesting counterpoint to the sweetness of the chocolate.
+Local Specialty: Look for chocolate infused with Hungarian paprika.
+The slight heat creates an interesting counterpoint to the sweetness of chocolate.

 Prague: Czech Chocolate Charm

 The Czech Republic has developed a notable chocolate culture that complements its famous beer and pastry traditions.
-Prague's chocolate shops offer artisanal creations in settings as beautiful as the city itself.
+Prague's chocolate shops offer artisanal creations in settings as beautiful as the city.

-Don't Miss: Pralinka's small shop near Prague Castle specializes in handcrafted pralines with local ingredients like plums soaked in Slivovitz (plum brandy).
+Don't Miss: Pralinka's small shop near Prague Castle specializes in handcrafted pralines.
+They use local ingredients like plums soaked in Slivovitz (plum brandy).
 Their chocolate-dipped dried fruits make perfect portable souvenirs.

 The Practical Chocoholic's Guide to Europe